highest mountain peak in india

 Economic Impact

-• Local Revenue: Tourism around Kanchenjunga plays a pivotal role in the local economy of Sikkim and neighboring regions.
-Revenue generated from tourism supports livelihoods through hospitality services, guiding, and local businesses catering to tourists’ needs.
+• Local Revenue: Tourism around Kanchenjunga is pivotal in Sikkim’s lSikkim’snomy and neighboring regions.
+Revenue generated from tourism supports livelihoods through hospitality services, guiding, and local businesses catering to tourists’ tours.

 • Infrastructure Development: The influx of tourists has spurred infrastructure development, including lodging facilities, restaurants serving local delicacies, and souvenir shops offering handmade crafts and traditional artifacts.